-This area focuses on the determinants of both unintended and expected effects of drugs and medical devices.
-Patterns of utilization of drugs and devices, cost-benefit and risk-benefit analyses, and investigation of the distribution of diseases possibly amenable to medical intervention represent important secondary themes.
+This area focuses on the determinants of both unintended and expected effects of drugs, vaccines and medical devices.
+Patterns of utilization of drugs, vaccines and devices, costbenefit and risk-benefit analyses, and investigation of the distribution of diseases possibly amenable to medical intervention represent important secondary themes.
 The Department of Epidemiology offers courses in pharmacoepidemiology and a variety of ongoing research projects.
-Relevant courses elsewhere in the school cover such areas as clinical trials, meta-analysis, drug regulatory affairs, decision analysis, and vaccine development.
-Students in pharmacoepidemiology have the opportunity to attend courses and congresses outside the school and are encouraged to undertake internships of up to three months in pharmaceutical firms or regulatory agencies.
+Relevant courses elsewhere in the school cover such areas as clinical trials, meta-analysis, drug regulatory affairs, decision analysis, and health services research.
+Students in pharmacoepidemiology have the opportunity to attend courses and congresses outside the school and are encouraged to undertake internships in regulatory agencies or pharmaceutical and biotechnology companies.
 Students ordinarily have a prior degree in medicine or pharmacy.
 Others are expected to acquire substantially equivalent expertise in areas related to their research.